 In June 2019 G20 Finance Ministers agreed proposals drawn up by the OECD to find a consensus-based solution by the end of 2020.
 In October and November the OECD launched a two-part consultation: first, proposals for determining where tax should be paid and on what basis (‘nexus’), as well as what portion of profits could or should be taxed in the jurisdictions where clients or users are located (‘profit allocation’); and, second, a proposal for a ‘global minimum corporate tax level’.

-Reaching consensus has proved difficult with a strong division of opinion between the United States and other countries, as to whether there should be a voluntary component to any new international rules, and over the prospect of individual digital service taxes being introduced prior to any agreement being reached, although in January 2020 participant countries recently reaffirmed their commitment to reach a “consensus-based long-term solution … working toward an agreement by the end of 2020” although there was some scepticism as to whether the OECD’s timeframe was achievable.
+Reaching consensus has proved difficult with a strong division of opinion between the United States and other countries, as to whether there should be a voluntary component to any new international rules, and over the prospect of individual digital service taxes being introduced prior to any agreement being reached.
+In January 2020 participant countries confirmed they were working to reach a “consensus-based long-term solution … working toward an agreement by the end of 2020” although there was some scepticism as to whether the OECD’s timeframe was achievable.
 In June 2020 the US Treasury secretary Steven Mnuchin argued that this work should be paused in the context of the Covid-19 pandemic, while reaffirming the US administration’s opposition to digital services taxes.
 On 12 October the OECD published details of its ongoing work: participant countries confirmed that the ‘two-pillar’ approach provided a “solid foundation for a future agreement” that was now set for mid-2021.
 Nevertheless the prospects for an international agreement remain highly uncertain, in part because there is considerable scepticism that, even with the new Biden Administration, the US Congress would see an agreement as a legislative priority in the current circumstances.

 Although the Budget was initially anticipated in November 2019, it was postponed due to the timing of the 2019 General Election.
 In the event the Chancellor Rishi Sunak presented his Budget on 11 March 2020.
 The Chancellor did not mention the DST in his Budget speech, but the Budget report confirmed that provision to introduce the DST from 1 April 2020 would be included in the forthcoming Finance Bill.